 Why Partner with SteqTech

-Ready to turn mixed feed into high‑value products without water or chemicals?
-Contact SteqTech for a sample evaluation and a tailored roadmap to implementation—the first step toward putting the electrostatic separator working principle to work for your operation.
+Ready to turn mixed feed into high-value products without water or chemicals?
+Contact SteqTech for a sample evaluation and a tailored roadmap to implementation—the first step toward putting the performance advantages of electrostatic separators to work for your operation.